goatshriek/stumpless/docs/style.md

    We recognize that there are many a heated conversation that can be had about the "tabs vs. spaces" war.
 Please respect this project's chosen convention and avoid the use of tabs.
+ * **Alphabetize items in sections** Functions in header files and test cases are the big items here.
+There are cases where alphabetization makes something less clear than some other order, and in those cases it's of course fine to use the clearer order instead.
+But always default to inserting things in alphabetical order unless there is some reason to do otherwise.